 By the way – pdf created with windows version is approximately 3 times larger then pdf created in Linux.

-#1 Updated by Alister Hood almost 9 years ago
+#1 Updated by Alister Hood about 9 years ago

 - Pull Request or Patch supplied set to No